This post is also available in: Español (Spanish)

 Dogs are the most popular domesticated animal in the United States, residing in 44% of all households across the country, according to the ASPCA.

 While dogs are great companions and a good addition to most families, they also come with a set of health risks.
-One of the biggest health risks of owning a dog, especially with children, is a dog bite.
-What people often times forget is that, given the right circumstances, even the best behaved dog is capable of biting someone.
+One of the biggest risks of owning a dog, especially with children, is a dog bite.
+Given the right circumstances, even the best behaved dog is capable of biting someone.

 Dog Bite Injuries Don’t Always Show Right Away